blargoflatsome/fourshame/content/players/map-thumbnail-img-me-png-name-jordan-buermann-body-i-am-the-dm-i-do-things-it-is-swell.md

 ---
 thumbnail: /img/me.png
-name: Jordan Buermann
+name: Jordan
+subtitle: The DM
 ---
-I am the DM, I do things.
+I do things.
 It is swell.